adambard/learnxinyminutes-docs/perl6.html.markdown

 my $str = 'String';
 my $str2 = "String"; # double quotes allow for interpolation

-# variable names can contain but not end with simple quotes and dashes, and can contain (and end with) underscores
+# variable names can contain but not end with simple quotes and dashes, and can contain (and end with) underscores :

-my $weird'variable-name_ = 5;
+# my $weird'variable-name_ = 5; # works !

 ## - Arrays.
 They represent multiple values.
 They start with `@`